dbgrigsby/Postr/README-akb93.md

 ## Implement schedule writer
     Writes to the database, using datetime's timestamp to provide easy comparison for the reader operations
 ## Scheduler
-    Did various work on the setup db file, fixed minor errors
+    Did various work on the setup db file, fixed minor errors Refactored the database schema to accomodate job ID's and also multiple platforms per job

 #10/26/2018
 ## Implement AI testing